 Distraction osteogenesis was initially used to treat defects of the oral and facial region in 1990.
 Since then, the surgical and more importantly technological advances made in the field of distraction osteogenesis have provided oral and maxillofacial surgeons with a safe and predictable method to treat selected deformities of the oral and facial skeleton including vertical defects in the alveolar ridge (bony ridge housing the teeth).
 In these specific vertical defects, the alveolar ridge can be slowly moved to increase height with the assistance of a small appliance fixed to the bone.
 After healing, the ridge is now positioned properly for the placement of dental implants.

 Drs.
-Elias, Stephens and Jun use distraction osteogenesis to treat selected deformities and defects of the oral and facial skeleton.
+Elias, Jun, Stephens and Verratti use distraction osteogenesis to treat selected deformities and defects of the oral and facial skeleton.
 If you have questions about distraction osteogenesis and how it may apply to you, please call our office and schedule an appointment with Drs.
-Elias, Stephens or Jun.
+Elias, Jun, Stephens or Verratti.

 We are currently accepting new patients and would love to help you take your smile to the next level.
 Call The Pacific Coast Center for Oral, Facial and Cosmetic Surgery, Pasadena office Phone Number 626-440-0099 or complete our Contact Form to request an appointment.